-Note: The Genesys Multicloud CX TURN interfaces always accept legitimate connections for WebRTC media communications from the entire Internet.
-You cannot restrict access to the TURN interfaces on the Genesys Multicloud CX cloud side.
+Note: The Genesys Multicloud CX TURN interfaces always accept legitimate media stream connections from the entire Internet.
+You cannot restrict access to the TURN interfaces on the cloud side.

 If your company policies require, you can maintain IP-based control over access to Genesys Multicloud CX services and permit access only from your known IP addresses.